Omar-Martinez/London-Energy-Forecast/README.md

 Using an LSTM model to forecast energy consumption in London (analysis by Acorns included).

-*Authors*: Omar Alejandro Martínez and Nicolás Rosal
+*Authors*: Nicolás Rosal & Omar Alejandro Martínez
 <br /><br />